Nevada World War II Army airfields

 During World War II, the United States Army Air Forces (USAAF) established numerous airfields in Nevada for training pilots and aircrews of USAAF fighters and bombers.

-Most of these airfields were under the command of Fourth Air Force or the Army Air Forces Training Command (AAFTC) (A predecessor of the current-day United States Air Force Air Education and Training Command).
-However the other USAAF support commands (Air Technical Service Command (ATSC); Air Transport Command (ATC) or Troop Carrier Command) commanded a significant number of airfields in a support roles.
+Most of these airfields were under the command of Fourth Air Force or the Army Air Forces Training Command (AAFTC).
+However other USAAF commands (Air Technical Service Command (ATSC); and Air Transport Command (ATC) or Troop Carrier Command) had airfields in support roles.

 It is still possible to find remnants of these wartime airfields.
 Many were converted into municipal airports (such as Derby Field, near Lovelock), some were returned to agriculture or simply abandoned to decay and return to desert, and several were retained as United States Air Force installations and were front-line bases during the Cold War.
 Hundreds of the temporary buildings that were used survive today, and are being used for other purposes.